 For stays of up to 90 days per 180 days these individuals require a Schengen visa, given that they do not take up employment.
 Visa D are national visa, which entitle the holder of the visa to stay for a period from 90 days up to six months in Austria.
 It can be issued for single or multiple entry.
 Nevertheless, a visa does not entitle you to take up employment.

-Schengen visas have to be applied for at the relevant Austrian Representation (embassy, consulate) which is competent for the residency of the applicant.
+Schengen visa have to be applied for at the relevant Austrian Representation (embassy, consulate), which is competent for the residency of the applicant.

 Due to bi- and multilateral agreements, nationals of certain states (e.g. United States, Australia, Canada, Japan) are visa-exempt, if they stay in Austria for a maximum period of 90 days and do not take up employment.
 Find a list of visa-exempt states and further information at the website of the Austrian Federal Ministry for European and International Affairs.

 Nationals of the European Economic Area (EEA) and Switzerland do not require a residence permit for staying in the Republic of Austria for a period of three months.
 This right is independent from any economic activity in Austria.